 The School recognises its responsibility to safeguard and promote the welfare of pupils in its care, including vulnerable pupils and those with special educational needs and/or disabilities (SEND).
 This responsibility includes protecting all pupils from harm and neglect; ensuring that all pupils are provided with a safe and healthy environment; and managing welfare concerns effectively.

-The School addresses its commitment to these principles through:
+The School addresses its commitment to these principles through prevention and protection, as follows.